 The JBL Endurance Peak II have a distinct sports-oriented design that's similar to the JBL Endurance Peak Truly Wireless.
 They have dense, rubberized earbuds and thick ear hooks for stability.
 You can get them in 'Black', 'White', 'Blue', and 'Coral'.

 The JBL Endurance Peak II are reasonably comfortable.
 They don't go too deep into your ear, which is nice.
 Also, the bendable wire on the ear hook lets you adjust the headphone based on your preferences.
 However, they're a bit bulky, and they can feel uncomfortable after long periods of use.
 Also, since you can automatically turn them off by moving the ear hook to touch the back of the headphones, listeners with small ears may accidentally turn off the headphones when trying to tighten their fit, which is inconvenient.
-If you're looking for more comfortable truly wireless headphones, try the JBL Live Pro+ TWS True Wireless.
+If you're looking for more comfortable truly wireless headphones, try the JBL Live Pro+ TWS True Wireless or the Skullcandy Push Active True Wireless.

 These headphones have passable controls.
 You can tap either bud to answer/end a call, and double-tap them to decline a call.
 Tapping the left bud once skips ahead to the next track while tapping twice skips backward to the previous track.
 Tap and hold either bud for two seconds to mute/unmute the microphone.
 You can slide up on the right bud to turn the volume up and down to turn the volume down.
 Tap the right bud once to play/pause, and double-tap to activate the voice assistant.
 However, the touch-sensitive controls don't have any audible feedback, and the sensitive surface is very small.
 As a result, when attempting to adjust the volume, sometimes the buds play/pause music instead.